Code of Conduct

 - Public intoxication

-Children under the age of eight may not be left alone in the library and must be actively supervised by a parent/guardian or assigned chaperone.
+- Children under the age of 8 may not be left alone in the library and must be actively supervised by a parent/guardian or assigned chaperone.
 Responsibility for all children using the library rests with the parent/guardian or assigned chaperone and not with library personnel.

-Adults unaccompanied by a child and who do not require materials from the Children’s area or help from staff in that department will be asked to relocate to other areas of the library.
+- Adults unaccompanied by a child and who do not require materials from the Children’s Room or help from staff in that department will be asked to relocate to other areas of the library.